-My grandfather, Howard Lowe, had a brief life on this earth.
+My paternal grandfather, Howard Lowe, had a brief life on this earth.
 He was born on April 20, 1898 in Green Turtle Cay, Abaco.
-According to the entry in the Bahamas Death Register on November 11, 1927, he died at the age the age of 29 of chronic rheumatism.
-He married Bessie Caroline Curry on March 3, 1924 and fifteen months later they became the proud parents of a baby boy John Wesley Lowe, my Dad.
+According to the Bahamas Death Register on November 11, 1927, he died at the age of 29 of chronic rheumatism.
+Howard married Bessie Caroline Curry on March 3, 1924 and fifteen months later they became the proud parents of a baby boy John Wesley Lowe, my Dad.

 The only tangible item that Dad possessed from his father was a passport.
 Howard was twenty-one at the time his passport was issued.
 The photograph inside was the only picture of Howard in our possession for years.

 The passport denotes “given at Government House, Nassau, in the Colony of the Bahamas, the 15th day of September 1919.”
-The Description of Bearer includes the following interesting features of Howard: blue eyes (a Lowe staple), dark brown hair, a sharp nose, a prominent chin, and a “tear on left cheek.”
-His height…five feet seven inches.
-Two officals stamps tell us he travelled to Miami, Florida for work as a fisherman, one trip from September 16 through September 30, 1919 and a second in May 1920.
+The Description of Bearer provides us with his physical features.
+Howard was five feet seven inches tall.
+The passport notes blue eyes, dark brown hair, a sharp nose, a prominent chin, and a ‘tear on left cheek.’
+Two government stamps provide clues of his travels.
+Trips to Miami, Florida for work as a fisherman are indicated in September 1919 and also in May 1920.

-In March of 1914, a month prior to his sixteenth birthday, Howard was added to the Green Turtle Cay Church of God assembly.
-The church was organized in July 1913 and Howard’s father, John Aquila Lowe, was appointed as the first pastor.
+In March 1914, a month prior to his sixteenth birthday, Howard joined the Green Turtle Cay Church of God assembly.
+This church was organized in July 1913 by missionary Carl M. Padgett.
+Howard’s father, John Aquilla Lowe, was appointed as the first pastor.
 In 1915, Howard was appointed Clerk of the church and continued in that role until his death in 1927.

-In May 2013, the church celebrated its 100 anniversary and has the distinction of being the oldest Church of God assembly outside the United States (Oldest World Missions Congregation Turns 100 Today).
+In May 2013, the church celebrated its 100 anniversary and has the distinction of being the oldest Church of God assembly outside the United States.
 My wife and I had the privilege to attend this anniversary service where my grandfather, Howard, was honored for his years of service as Clerk of the church.

 I have no recollection on my father.
 His journey on this earth was brief.
 Five months prior to his thirtieth birthday, he was called to his heavenly home.
 His cause of death remains somewhat a mystery.
 An infected knee, perhaps an injury on the mail boat, could have played a role.
-At his funeral, two British pennies were used to keep his eyes closed.
+At his funeral, two British pennies were placed on his eyes to keep them closed.

 Journals of John W. Lowe